data-dynamics/MI4Hybrid/README.md

 #####Outside of the folders:

-6. ARX_Invalidation_Single.m is a file running for testing the algorithm of system invalidation.
+6. ARX_single_invalidation_example.m is a file running for testing the algorithm of system invalidation.
 The system model used in this code is an ARX model with a single mode (i.e. only one submodel).